 What Type of Life Insurance Should I Get?

-If you want more extensive life insurance coverage that will last your entire lifetime, you may want to consider a permanent life insurance policy.
+If you want life insurance coverage that will last your entire lifetime, you may want to consider a permanent life insurance policy.
 These policies cost more than term life insurance, but they don’t expire.
 Whole life and universal life are the two most common types of permanent life insurance.
 Permanent life insurance also has cash value, which allows you to use the policy as a way to grow your wealth during your lifetime.
 Whole life insurance premiums are typically about 5 to 10 times as large as the equivalent term policy in annual premiums.

 Another type of life insurance you may encounter while shopping is final expense life insurance.
 These life insurance policies are best for people who have health issues that would exclude them from more traditional forms of life insurance.
 A final expense policy is intended only to cover your funeral and burial costs and not much more.
 Because they are smaller, they are typically very affordable and don’t require a health exam.
 Usually, they are a whole life insurance policy with a simplified underwriting process.
 If you qualify for a traditional policy, it typically makes financial sense to purchase a smaller traditional policy over a policy specifically marketed as final expense life insurance because final expense premium rates are higher per dollar of coverage.

 What Are the Average Insurance Rates for a 55-Year-Old?

 For term life insurance, we will be looking at rates for a 55-year-old who has a $250,000 policy with a 20-year term.
 A man categorized in the preferred health class would pay $87/month, while a man in average health would pay $138.
 Statistically, women live longer, so their rates are lower.
 A woman in the preferred class would pay $62, while a woman in average health would pay $96.
 Those with diabetes pay slightly more – $151 for women and $185 for men.
 Smokers can expect to pay significantly more – $216 for women and $358 for men.